Low interest rates on cash savings in recent years have meant that many savers are looking for a better return.

 Before you do invest, it's crucial to assess your finances and make sure that you have the necessary safeguards in place.

-In this short video, Which? editor Harry Rose suggests four things to consider as a starting point.
+In this short video, Which? editor (and previously Which?
+Money editor) Harry Rose suggests four things to consider as a starting point.

 Why do you want to invest?

 Your financial goals should determine whether you invest or keep your money in cash savings.

 Are you just looking to grow your money?
 Or are you looking for a regular income?
 Is there a set amount that you want your money to grow by or a minimum income that you need?